sisrfeng/coc-wiki/Install-coc.nvim.md

 ## Automation script

-To setup coc and extensions faster on different machines, you can use a shell script, for example:
+To set up coc.nvim and extensions faster on different machines, you can use a shell script, for example:

 ``` sh
 #!/usr/bin/env bash